hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 Which activities in the system are not interactive anymore?
 Which elements can be manipulated in a live fashion and which can not?
  - test results can be manipulated

- - karma confoguration can not be changed during runtime
+ - Karma confoguration can not be changed during runtime
  - cannot add coverage report live
  - cannot add files dynamically? or only new directories?